A few years ago it seemed ‘Lifestyle Traveler‘ was the label they attached to me. But more recently that has shifted to

 I currently live on a tropical island in the Caribbean.
 Paradise in many ways with its great weather, warm water, palm trees, and endless cocktails… But like any other place, it has its downsides: housing is very expensive compared to the average salary, at night I don’t feel safe enough to walk on the streets alone, the inefficiency and “Caribbean relaxed attitude” can be extremely frustrating if you need to get something done, and so on.

-I’ve realized though I need to stop fighting the conflicting feelings I’ve had for so long; those that compel me to keep going, to explore the next place, to go somewhere new, and those that tell me to settle down.
+I’ve realized though that I need to stop fighting the conflicting feelings I’ve had for so long; those that compel me to keep going, to explore the next place, to go somewhere new, and those that tell me to settle down.

 A life abroad at times can be lonely and getting to know a new place can be tiring and frustrating.
 I’ve missed so many birthdays, weddings, and family Christmases.

 And I have to admit, I really am a lifestyle traveler: I love the excitement of a new place, the joy of planning for a new destination, the unimaginable adventures that daily life offers.

 So while I sometimes envy my friends who are happy with their careers and settled lives, I still find so much enjoyment in exploring new worlds and starting my next adventure that I think I’ll remain a lifestyle traveler or digital nomad for some time to come…